soodt/Microsoft-AR-Hololens-Chess-Game-CSharp-Unity/README.md

 ## Progress:

-The project is still in progress and therefore some features are still being developed.
 The following features have been successfully implemented:

 - Scaled down board, pieces and highlights as per the Hololens demo.
 - Piece movement